SamiUrRehman065/MiniOS/README.md

 ---

-## ??
-License
+## 📜 License

 This project is for **educational purposes only**.

 ---

-## ??
-Acknowledgments
+## 🙏 Acknowledgments

 - Microsoft for Windows API documentation
-- Guna.UI2 for modern WinForms components
+- Guna.
+UI2 for modern WinForms components
 - The OS development community for inspiration

 ---

-*Made with ?? for learning Operating System concepts*
+*Made with ❤️ for learning Operating System concepts*